-Another special guardian described it as "a little dysfunctional family that works".
-A few special guardians reported that they have attended support groups run by the local authority that were less helpful, due to low attendance or because they felt uncomfortable with two social workers running the group.
-However, special guardian support groups appear to be a major source of support for many of the special guardians.
-They provide a space to discuss many issues surrounding looking after a child under an SGO and what this entails, in terms of the child's needs, contact with parents, effects on the wider family and relationship with the local authority and other support services.
+But a few special guardians reported that they have attended support groups run by the local authority that were less helpful due to low attendance or feeling uncomfortable with social workers running the group.
+They felt they were unable to be open and honest with the social workers for fear of possible consequences.
+These were minority views.
+The support groups appeared to be a major source of support for many of the special guardians.
+They provided a space to discuss many issues about caring for a child under an SGO and what this entails, in terms of the child's needs, contact with parents, effects on the wider family and relationship with the local authority and other support services.